mmcdaris/ansiblefest-2014-notes/README.md

 [notes](https://github.com/mmcdaris/ansiblefest-2014-notes/blob/master/dev-on-ansible-by-Brian-Coca.md)

-### Google - Scalable Continuous Deployment with Ansible and Google
-**author:** Eric Johnson
-Learn how to massively scale out an Ansible powered computing infrastructure using Ansible and Google Cloud Services.
-If you’ve seen previous GCE talks, this one will go into a lot more depth about particular details and how to wire up specific Ansible integrations focusing on managing especially large architectures.

 ### Ansible - Best Practices, Tips, & Tricks
 **author:**  James Cammarata and Toshio Kuratomi
-Learn directly from Senior Ansible Engineers about Best practices around topics like role and playbook organization, and some clever features and tricks available in recent Ansible releases.
+> Learn directly from Senior Ansible Engineers about Best practices around
+> topics like role and playbook organization, and some clever features and
+> tricks available in recent Ansible releases.

 ### Ansible - What is new in Tower 2.0
 **author:** Dave Johnson
-> Ansible’s Dave Johnson will provide an in-depth demo of Ansible Tower 2.0, including it’s new UI, new realtime job details, realtime job status, and expanded cloud support for graphical inventory management and provisioning.
+> Ansible’s Dave Johnson will provide an in-depth demo of Ansible Tower 2.0,
+> including it’s new UI, new realtime job details, realtime job status,
+> and expanded cloud support for graphical inventory management and provisioning